Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 Mid- Autumn Festival Lanterns, love and marriages

-Lanterns on display to embrace the upcoming Mid-Autumn Festival in Shangha,2018.
-By Wang Gang/Asianewsphoto
+Lanterns on display to embrace the upcoming Mid-Autumn Festival in Shangha, 2018.
+Wang Gang.

 People use lanterns to light up earth so that Chang’e can bless them.